isaacfungg/obsidian/Mortgage Broker Course/Lesson 4.md

 Administratively, the districts are distributed amongst three land title offices locates in New Westminister, Kamloops and Victoria

 #### Searching Title
 Title searches are crucial for individuals listing properties for sale, selling properties, arranging mortgage financing, or managing properties.
 They provide essential legal details about property ownership and encumbrances.

 The most effective way to conduct a title search is by using the Parcel Identifier (PID), a unique nine-digit number assigned to each property by the registrar of land titles.
 This PID remains with the property unless it is subdivided or consolidated.

+#### Builders Lien
+Valid for a period of one year then the lien claimant must begin a lawsuit and file a CPL against title to the property in order to enforce its lien within this one-year period